tmazitov/profile/src/assets/articles/Minishell.md

 ```

-This structure has very simple rule : if the node has a child nodes this node is a `pipe`, if it isn't this node is a `command`.
-At this step we can see how many child processes our program will use to execute the user prompt.
+This structure has very simple rule of the filling : if the node has child nodes this node is a `pipe`, if it isn't this node is a `command`.
+At this step we can see how many child processes our program will use to execute the user prompt (3 processes).
 Next step will be `extract the input and output redirections` from the command nodes.

 As I told earlier, we have 4 types of redirections to implement : `>>`, `>`, `<`, `<<`.
-After each redirection key should be a support argument that provide addiction information about destination or source file or limiter string for temporary file.
+After each redirection key <u>should be a support argument</u> that provide addicted information about destination or source file or limiter string for temporary file.
 If it isn't prompt being invalid and the shell should display an error.

-Using this rule we can easily extract all kinds of redirection from the command nodes:
+Using this rule we can easily extract all kinds of redirections from the command nodes.
+During the extract do not forget about to check the access to the required files.
+After extract our tree will looks like this:

 ```mermaid
 flowchart TD